-The inspection is carried out without causing damage to the building or its contents and without endangering the occupiers or the Surveyor.
+The inspection is carried out without causing damage to the building or its contents and without endangering the occupiers or the surveyor.
 Heavy furniture, stored items and insulation are not moved.
 Unless identified in the report the surveyor will assume that no harmful or hazardous materials or techniques have been used in the construction.
 The presence or possible consequences of any site contamination will not be researched.

-Services such as TV/cable connection, internet connection, swimming pools and other leisure facilities will not be inspected or reported on.
+Services such as TV/cable connection, internet connection, swimming pools and other leisure facilities etc. will not be inspected or reported on.

-Description The subjects comprise a detached bungalow with detached double garage.
-Accommodation Hallway, lounge, four bedrooms (one en suite), dining room/bedroom 5, kitchen/dining room, two conservatories, bathroom and utility room.
-Gross internal floor area (m2) 169 or thereby, excluding conservatories.
-Neighbourhood and location The property is located within the hamlet of Newmore which is approximately 2 miles from the town of Invergordon where most amenities are to be found.
-Age Approximately 43 years.
-Weather Fair.
-Chimney stacks Visually inspected with the aid of binoculars where appropriate.
-Two rendered chimney stacks are provided.
+Description The subjects comprise a two storey end terraced dwelling house originally constructed for the Local Authority.
+Accommodation Ground Floor - Hallway, lounge, kitchen/dining room and shower room.
+First Floor - Landing, 3 bedrooms and bathroom.
+5, Gross internal floor area (m2) 90 or thereby.
+Neighbourhood and location The property is located amid similar type and quality properties which form part of a long established social housing development.
+The town centre and most amenities are available a short distance away.
+Age Approximately 46 years.
+Weather Overcast but dry.
+Chimney stacks None.
 Roofing including roof space Sloping roofs were visually inspected with the aid of binoculars where appropriate.
 Flat roofs were visually inspected from vantage points within the property and where safe and reasonable to do so from a 3m ladder externally.
 Roof spaces were visually inspected and were entered where there was safe and reasonable access, normally defined as being from a 3m ladder within the property.
 If this is not possible, then physical access to the roof space may be taken by other means if the Surveyor deems it safe and reasonable to do so.
-Roof to the property is of timber framed design which is pitched and clad with concrete interlocking tiles.
-The roof space is accessed by way of a trap hatch located within the hallway.
-Inspection of the roof was restricted to head and shoulders only from the hatch only due to the presence of insulation laid between and over the ceiling joists.
+The roof to the property is of timber frame design which is pitched 1

+Roofing including roof space and clad with concrete interlocking tiles.
+The roof space is accessed by way of a trap hatch located on the landing.
+Glass fibre quilt insulation is laid between and over ceiling joists.
 Rainwater fittings Visually inspected with the aid of binoculars where appropriate.
-Rainwater fittings are of UPVC manufacture and would appear to lead to underground drains.
+The rainwater fittings are of UPVC manufacture which would appear to lead to underground drains.
 Main walls Visually inspected with the aid of binoculars where appropriate.
 Foundations and concealed parts were not exposed or inspected.
-Extrnal walls are consistent with being of structural timber frame, blockwork outer leaf with a render or brick finish, and plasterboard linings internally.
+External walls to the property are of cavity concrete block construction with a render finish externally and plasterboard linings internally.
+Evidence to suggest that post construction cavity wall insulation has been installed was apparent.
 Windows, external doors and joinery Internal and external doors were opened and closed where keys were available.
 Random windows were opened and closed where possible.
 Doors and windows were not forced open.
-Windows to the property are of double glazed UPVC manufacture with the external door to the utility room being of timber.
-UPVC fascia and verge boards are fitted together with a timber soffit board.
+Windows to the property are of double glazed timber casement with the doors being of double glazed UPVC.
+Timber fascia boards are also fitted.
 External decorations Visually inspected.
-External elements have a paint or stained finish.
+External timbers have a paint or stained finish.
+Conservatories / porches None.
+Communal areas None.
+Garages and permanent outbuildings Visually inspected.
+A block built store with pitched roof clad with slate is located within the rear garden.
+This was locked at the time of our inspection.
+Outside areas and boundaries Visually inspected.
+Areas of garden ground are provided to the front and rear which are bounded by way of timber fencing.